Ann Maria Thorne: Career

 According to an 1896 publication, Annals of Music in Philadelphia and History of the Musical Fund Society, another singer, Mrs. Burke, had been the most famous American singer until she was outrivaled by Mrs. French.
 Mrs. French had studied music with Benjamin Carr, an early American composer, music publisher, and music teacher from Philadelphia.
 She also studied with a Henri-Noel Gilles (1778–1834), a French-born and musically educated guitarist, oboist, and composer of Philadelphia.
 She first appeared as a child in Philadelphia at the Chestnut Street Theatre.

-Several early nineteenth century American composers and publishers dedicated works to her.
-Moreover, her performance of works was used to advertise sheet music.
-For example, the cover pages of several compositions by James P. Aykroyd—published by George E. Blake—advertise that Mrs. French as a singer of the works.

 Family

 Thorne was born Ann Maria Mestayer in a family of well-known American actors that included her parents, grandparents, siblings, husband, and children.
 Her parents, John Mestayer and Maria (née French; 1786–1860), were well-known Philadelphia stage and circus professionals.
 She married young, and before marriage, took a stage surname of "Mrs. French", borrowing her mother's maiden name.
 In December 1830, in Richmond, Virginia, Mestayer married Charles Robert Thorne (1814–1893), an actor.
 She and Charles had four sons and a daughter: